richardc/puppet-mcollective-history/README.md

 If it helps to these to puppet concepts you loosely have:

-* Puppet Master - Middleware
+* Middleware -> Puppet Master
-* Puppet Agent  - MCollective Server
+* MCollective Server -> Puppet Agent
-*               - MCollective Client
+* MCollective Client -> no direct equivalent

 ## Setup

-### What mcollective affects
+### What the mcollective module affects

 On a server